Gerald Casale

-Gerald Vincent "Jerry" Casale (/kə'sɔːliː/ kə-SAW-lee) (né Pizzute; born July 28, 1948) is an American musician.
-He came to prominence in the late 1970s as co-founder, co-lead vocalist, and bass player of the new wave band Devo, which released a top 20 hit in 1980 with the single "Whip It".
-Casale is the main lyricist and one of the main composers of Devo's music and directed most of Devo's music videos.
+Gerald Vincent Casale (/kə'sɔːliː/ kə-SAW-lee) (né Pizzute; born July 28, 1948) is an American musician.
+He came to prominence in the late 1970s as co-founder, co-lead vocalist and bass player of the new wave band Devo, which released a top 20 hit in 1980 with the single "Whip It".
+Casale is the main lyricist and one of the primary composers of Devo's music, as well as the director of most of the band's music videos.
 He is one of only two members (along with lead singer and keyboardist Mark Mothersbaugh) who have been with Devo throughout its entire history.
-Casale's brother Bob also performed with the band.
+Casale's brother Bob also performed with the band until Bob's death in 2014.

 Casale pursued a solo career in 2005 while still a member of Devo with the project Jihad Jerry & the Evildoers.
 The project received little promotion beyond a music video for the single "Army Girls Gone Wild".
-Jihad Jerry performed at several shows near the end of Devo's 2006 tour, performing the song "Beautiful World".
+Jihad Jerry appeared at several shows near the end of Devo's 2006 tour, performing the song "Beautiful World".
 He has also performed occasionally with other bands.

-Casale has also directed music videos for other recording artists, including the Cars ("Touch and Go"), Rush ("Mystic Rhythms"), A Perfect Circle ("Imagine"), Foo Fighters ("I'll Stick Around"), Soundgarden ("Blow Up the Outside World"), and Silverchair ("Freak" and "Cemetery"), among others.
+Casale has also directed music videos for other recording artists, including the Cars ("Touch and Go", "Panorama"), Rush ("Mystic Rhythms", "Superconductor"), A Perfect Circle ("Imagine"), Foo Fighters ("I'll Stick Around"), Soundgarden ("Blow Up the Outside World") and Silverchair ("Freak", "Cemetery"), among others.